concc-build/concc/examples/gcc/README.md

 `gcc` will be executed on the worker container.
 Unlike `icecc`, all preprocessor directives including `#include` directives are processed on the worker container.

-## Worker containers running on remote machines
+## Build with remote Worker containers

 Transfer the image from the local machine to the remote machine: